 Resource Mitigation Measures Land Use and Zoning No mitigation measures will be required for the build packages.
-Once the Preferred Alternative is identified and decision documents finalized, CDOT/FHWA will encourage the local governments to address incompatibilities between the proposed transportation improvements and land use/zoning through their existing land use processes.
-If either of the build packages are implemented, a traffic maintenance plan will be developed to minimize interference to traffic flow from construction equipment and activities.
+Once the Preferred Alternative is identified and an initial phase is formally selected in the Record of Decision, CDOT/FHWA will encourage the local governments to address incompatibilities between the proposed transportation improvements and land use/zoning through their existing land use processes.
+Typical processes local governments use to address land use incompatibilities include public involvement and visioning, amendments to comprehensive plans, and zoning changes.
+Social Conditions Where feasible, retaining walls have been identified for construction along I-25 and the BNSF rail corridor to minimize impacts to residential development.
+Also see mitigation measures associated with Noise/Vibration and Right-of-Way for property acquisition, provided later in this table.
+Mitigation for construction related impacts to minority and low-income populations could include the provision of reduced price bus passes during construction, acceptable access modifications, and translated information on construction processes and alternate modes available during construction and pre-opening day.
+If toll lanes are constructed, ways to make tolling more equitable will be sought.
+For example, payment options will be considered.
+Economic Conditions Acquisition or relocation of property will comply with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (the Uniform Act) , and other applicable relocation assistance programs.
+If any of the build packages are implemented, a traffic control plan will be developed to minimize interference to traffic flow from construction equipment and activities.
+Mitigation has already been factored in to the analysis of impacts to minority and low-income populations.
 CDOT/FHWA will provide advance notice to emergency service providers, local schools, home owners associations, and the public of upcoming activities that are likely to result in traffic disruption.
 Such notifications will be accomplished through radio and public announcements, newspaper notices, on-site signage, and CDOT's website.
-Where feasible, retaining walls will be constructed along I-25 and the BNSF rail corridor to minimize impacts to residential development. • • • If toll lanes are constructed, ways to make tolling more equitable will be sought.
-Social Conditions Also see mitigation measures associated with Noise/Vibration, and Right-of-Way for property acquisition, provided later in this table.
-Mitigation for construction related impacts to minority and low-income populations could include the provision of reduced price bus passes during construction, acceptable access modifications, and translated information on construction processes and alternate modes available during construction and pre-opening day.
-Efforts will continue to be made to ensure meaningful opportunities for public participation during the development and review process.
-Additional meetings with the Mountain Range Shadows subdivision and El Comite de Longmont will be held to invite participants to comment on the analysis, identify additional concerns, and propose additional mitigation measures.
-If possible, businesses that need to be acquired will be relocated near their current location.
 New access will be provided for properties where existing accesses are removed.
+Although some businesses may have changes in access due to the project, CDOT will work to insure that some form of access is provided to all businesses.
 To avoid disruption of business activities during construction, the new access will be provided before the existing access is removed.
-Economic Conditions A traffic control plan will be developed to minimize interference to traffic flow from construction equipment and activities.
-CDOT/FHWA will provide advance notice to emergency service providers, local businesses, rail operators, and residents with regard to road delays, access, and special construction activities.
 To minimize disruption to traffic and local businesses, construction activities will be staged and work hours varied.
 Throughout the construction stage, access will be preserved for each affected business.
-Where feasible, retaining walls will be constructed along I-25 and the BNSF rail corridor to minimize impacts to commercial development.
+Where feasible, retaining walls have been identified for construction along I-25 and the BNSF rail corridor to minimize impacts to commercial development.